 Why can’t I use my Block.io multisig wallet?

-Block.io recently discontinued its wallet service, rebranding to Sochain.
+Block.io recently discontinued its wallet service and rebranded as Sochain.
 As such, you cannot use your Block.io wallet.

 Can I recover my Block.io Bitcoin wallet?

 Yes.
-If you have your seed phrase or recovery document, it is possible to recover your Block.io wallet.
+If you have your seed phrase or recovery document, you can recover your Block.io wallet.

 Who can help me recover my Block.io wallet?

 Recovering a multisig wallet like Block.io can be complex.
-So, you typically need the help of a wallet recovery expert, like Professional Crypto Recovery.
+Most people need the help of a wallet recovery expert, like Professional Crypto Recovery.